gdoumenc/coworks/docs/biz_quickstart.rst

 Aiflow
 ------

-The `Airflow <https://github.com/apache/airflow>`_ plateform is the core tool to implement the businness model.
+The `Airflow <https://github.com/apache/airflow>`_ plateform is the core tool to implement the business model.
 Few concepts are needed to understand how ``BizMicroService`` works.

 A ``BizMicroService`` is defined from an airflow DAG.
 It allows to trigger it manually or get running information from